Vampire/renovate/docs/usage/minimum-release-age.md

 You can force the dependency update by requesting it via the Dependency Dashboard, or if you are self-hosting, you can use the [`checkedBranches`](https://docs.renovatebot.com/self-hosted-configuration/#checkedbranches) to force the branch creation.

 ### Which datasources support release timestamps?

+The datasource that Renovate uses must have a release timestamp for the `minimumReleaseAge` config option to work.
+Some datasources may have a release timestamp, but in a format Renovate does not support.
+In those cases a feature request needs to be implemented.

 You can confirm if your datasource supports the release timestamp by viewing [the documentation for the given datasource](./modules/datasource/index.md).